 This Father’s Day, thousands of families will be eagerly looking to treat their dads.
 Fathers and golf go together like alcohol and triple bogeys—no wonder it’s one of the busiest days of the seasons at facilities around the world.

-Not only is this a great way for families to form lifelong memories with the world’s #1 Dads, it’s also a great way to promote your golf course has to offer.
+Not only is this a great way for families to form lifelong memories with the world’s #1 Dad it’s also a great way to promote everything your golf course has to offer.
 It’s a can’t-miss holiday, 77% of Americans are planning to celebrate it in some fashion, and the average person will spend $133.

 Market your golf course promotions

 Implementing a well-thought-out promotional campaign is crucial to make your golf course a hot destination this Father’s Day.
 One of the simplest ways you can get more people to spend their day at your golf course is through marketing.
 No matter what type of promotion you’ll be running, make sure your golfers are aware and that your offerings are appealing to them.
 While social media and email marketing are two of the best promotional channels to use for Father’s Day, sending a general email and publishing a single post on Facebook just won’t cut it.

 As a manager, email marketing provides by far the highest ROI of any method in your marketing toolbox.
 People are inundated with interruptions, pitches, and advertisements everywhere they look.
 That’s why we need to create a Father’s Day email campaign that stands out.
 By leveraging modern email marketing systems, you can easily send targeted emails to segmented email lists.
 Studies show that utilizing segmented customer lists increases email revenues by 760%.
 Personalized subject lines are also very powerful and can help you get 50% more people to open your emails and view your promotions.